ssbc/dev.scuttlebutt.nz/docs/golang/README.md

 Since go-ssb also not only supports the json-based feed format but also [gabbygrove](https://pkg.go.dev/go.mindeco.de/ssb-gabbygrove?tab=overview), the [multimsg package](https://pkg.go.dev/go.cryptoscope.co/ssb@v0.0.0-20201008153016-a00fdfeccb87/message/multimsg) is used to support both and more in the future.

-(`*`): It's not strictly _append-only_ since it's also supported to null an entry with zeros or overwrite it with something of equal size (or smaller), which is usefull for formats which support content deletion.
+(`*`): It's not strictly _append-only_ since it's also supported to null an entry with zeros or overwrite it with something of equal size (or smaller), which is useful for formats which support content deletion.

 ### Reduce indexes

 The `graph` and `plugins2/names` packages show examples of indexes that boil down all the messages to a reduced state.

 The `graph` package goes through all the `type:contact` messages and just stores the latest information for each pair of author and (un)followed or (un)blocked contact.
-This information can then directly be used by `plugins/friends` to anser muxrpc `friends.isFollowing` call's or in aggretate to build the whole trust graph for range lookups (hops between A and B) or the set of feeds that should be fetched.
+This information can then directly be used by `plugins/friends` to answer muxrpc `friends.isFollowing` call's or in aggretate to build the whole trust graph for range lookups (hops between A and B) or the set of feeds that should be fetched.

 The `plugins2/names` package implements the same muxrpc interface as [ssb-names](https://github.com/ssbc/ssb-names).
 It does a similar thing to `graph` but for `type:about` messages and the name, image and description information in them.